 - Create link charts and find paths that identify connections between the entities in the system.

 - Determine which entities have the most influence on the system.

 - Find communities of interrelated entities that are not apparent using other methods.

 Integrating spatial and nonspatial data and analysis provides an advantage when assessing a system and can give you confidence that any changes you make will have a positive outcome.

-ArcGIS Pro 3.1 and ArcGIS Enterprise 11.1 include changes that affect your ability to continue using projects created in previous versions of ArcGIS Pro based on previous versions of ArcGIS Enterprise.
+ArcGIS Pro 3.1 and ArcGIS Enterprise 11.1 introduced changes that affect your ability to continue using projects created in earlier versions of ArcGIS Pro that use knowledge graphs from earlier versions of ArcGIS Enterprise.
 See the version compatibility information in Create an investigation in a project.